panu-kangas/push_swap/README.md

 ### General rules of Hive (that affect the code) 📘

 1️⃣ Hive students must follow a "Norm" when it comes to writing code.
 Norm determines certain rules for code layout.
 Two examples from the Norm:
   --> One function can only have a maximum of 25 lines of code.
   --> One .c file can only have up to 5 functions.

   Because of these rules I have made some "not so convenient" tricks with my code implementation (to avoid the 25 line limit).
 Sorry about that 🙈
   Also, some of my functions are placed a bit "unlogically", because of the 5 function per file -rule.
-I made some small comments in the code to make program flow clearer.
+I made some small comments in the code to make program flow a bit more clear.

 2️⃣ Almost all of the regular C library functions are forbidden (printf, strlen etc).
   --> This is why my code utilizes Libft-library which is written by me.
 It consists of my own versions of these must-have functions (ft_printf, ft_strlen etc)

 <br/>